-Note: This post is not meant to discourage anyone from traveling nor does it aim to imply that this is the case for everyone all the time.
+Note: I wrote this post in 2016.
+This post is not meant to discourage anyone from traveling nor does it aim to imply that this is the case for everyone all the time.
 This blog is filled with positive articles, but we also have to acknowledge this side of travel, that this exists, that this happens to some people.
 Can’t always be about rainbows and unicorns.

 I’d be lying if I said I don’t envy travelers from developed countries.
 I envy them sometimes.
 I envy them more often than I would like to admit.